laravel test factories

 }

-Laravel resolves the User::factory() lazily — it only fires if you don’t supply a user_id explicitly.
-That’s clean.
+Laravel resolves User::factory() lazily: it only fires if you do not supply a user_id explicitly.
 Use it.

 For explicit control: